 Do you see pictures of the visible minorities on the leadership team/board of directors?

-Do you see the clear gender representation?
+Do you see a clear gender representation?

 Check the website, and look at the organization hierarchy chart.